Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Main results

 The principal aim of this paper is to study the energy of the solution when $\lambda$ is large.
 In order to simplify the exposition, let us denote the \emph{energy of the solution at time} $t$ by

-To be more precise, $\mathscr{E}_t(\lambda)$ denotes the $L^2(\P)$-norm of the energy of the solution.
+To be more precise, $\mathscr{E}_t(\lambda)$ denotes the $L^2(\P )$-norm of the energy of the solution.
 But we refer to it as the energy in order to save on the typography.

-We begin our analysis of noise excitation by first noting the following fact: If $\sigma$ is essentially bounded and $G$ is compact, then the solution to (SHE) is \emph{at most linearly noise excitable}.
-The following is the precise formulation of this statement.
+We begin our analysis of noise excitation by first noting the following fact: if~$\sigma$ is essentially bounded and $G$ is compact, then the solution to (\ref{SHE}) is \emph{at most linearly noise excitable}.
+The following is the precise formulation of this statement (see Section~\ref{secproofprop} for the proof).

-\begin{proposition}[Linear noise excitation] If $\sigma\in L^\infty(\R)$ and $G$ is compact, then
+\begin{proposition}[(Linear noise excitation)] If $\sigma\in L^\infty(\R)$ and $G$ is compact, then

-This bound can be reversed in the following sense: If also $\inf_{x\in G}|u_0(x)|>0$ and $\inf_{z\in\R}|\sigma(z)|>0$, then
+This bound can be reversed in the following sense: if also $\inf_{x\in G}\llvert u_0(x)\rrvert>0$ and $\inf_{z\in\R }\llvert\sigma (z)\rrvert>0$, then

 \end{proposition}